© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd Cwm y Ffynnon round barrow is a scheduled monument protected by Cadw under reference MG314.
 View the official record →

-Ffridd Cwm y Ffynnon is a round barrow located in Wales, dating to the Bronze Age and representing a funerary monument of considerable archaeological interest.
+Ffridd Cwm y Ffynnon is a round barrow located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MG314.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG314.

 Ffridd Cwm y Ffynnon round barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd Cwm y Ffynnon round barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG314.